Diondk/Home-Assistant-AmazonPW/readme.md

-# Amazon Price Watch component
+# Amazon Price Watch Sensor

 This is my version of the amazon price watch component officially release by [@reua](https://github.com/reua/Home-Assistant-Configuration)
 His component hasn't been updated for a while and I wanted to use it, i changed it to get it working.